firejoust/mineflayer-movement/README.md

 // sets the player's yaw to the most suitable angle towards the destination async bot.movement.steer(destination, rotations, average)

-// sets the control states to move towards the destination async bot.movement.move(yaw, headless)
+// sets the player's yaw OR control states to move towards the destination async bot.movement.move(yaw, headless)

 // returns a yaw angle pointing towards the destination